 Tormek of Sweden have been at the forefront of sharpening machines for years.
 As a matter of fact, if you’ve ever used a knife sharpening service there’s a very good chance the professional you hired uses Tormek equipment.
 The T2 is the first machine Tormek have made that’s wholly dedicated to sharpening knives.
 It does an excellent job too.
 Here’s why you need one if consistently sharp knives is important to you.

 The Tormek is actually quite reasonably priced for a piece of commercial machinery.
 I’m estimating it pays for itself in around 20 sharpening sessions with whetstones (based on hours at hourly pay rate) and about 15 visits from a professional sharpener for the average chef.
-These figures obviously come down very quickly if there is more than one chef in the kitchen and/or if you you have more knives than average.
+These figures obviously come down very quickly if there is more than one chef in the kitchen and/or you have more knives than the average knife owner.

 It’s always there

 Your whetstones are great because they can be with you all the time and touch up your knives whenever you like.
 The time involved is the challenge.
 A professional sharpening service on the other hand, is very convenient but is obviously not always on site to keep your knives at their optimum sharpness.
 The T2 offers you best of both worlds.
 It is always there under the bench and easy to get out whenever you need it.
 It’s also very fast - Tormek says it takes 60 seconds to sharpen a knife, but for knives that just need a touch up it can actually be done in much less time.